-ELED 4444 DIAGNOSIS & REMEDIATION OF READING AT ELEM LEVEL Includes assessment procedures, class profiles, referral techniques, as well as development of instructional programs using instructional objectives, and diagnosis and tutoring of struggling readers.
-(Prerequisites: ELED3423 and ELED 3433 with a grade of C or better) Students must obtain a grade of C or better in this class to continue.
+Includes assessment procedures, class profiles, referral techniques, as well as development of instructional programs using instructional objectives, and diagnosis and tutoring of struggling readers.
+Students must obtain a grade of C or better in this class to continue.
+(Prerequisite: background check for the current year, completion or near completion of general education courses.)

-ELED 4513 LANGUAGE ARTS I (PRE K - 3) Designed specifically for the undergraduate elementary and early childhood teacher candidate.
+ELED 4513 Language Arts I (Pre K - 3)

+Designed specifically for the undergraduate elementary, early childhood teacher candidate.
 This course includes listening, speaking, reading, writing, viewing and visual representation.

-Integration of grammar, spelling, vocabulary,handwriting and word processing instruction into the writing process is included.
-This course focuses on emergent and developing learners in pre K, kindergarten, and primary grades (1-3).
-(Prerequisite:retention/graduation GPA of 2.5 or higher, background check for the current year, passing score on the OGET, ELED 3513 and ELED 3523 with grade of C or better)
+Integration of grammar, spelling, vocabulary, handwriting and word processing instruction into the writing process is included.
+This course focuses emergent and developing learners in Pre-K, kindergarten, and primary grades (1-3).
+(Prerequisite: background check for the current year, completion or near completion of general education courses.)